jhiney/NothingBeatsTheBell/README.md

 ]
 ```

-To create your own "order", feel free to use NBTB's order methods.
+To create your own "order" there is a `creatOrder` method to utilize.
 The naming is the exact same as the [currently supported menus](#currently-supported-menus), without the "get":

 ```javascript
 var order = NBTB.createOrder;